You may either scroll through this page, or click on any of the following links to go directly to a specific topic:

 How Funds Are Disbursed

 Awards are available for undergraduate and – for the 2023-24 academic year – graduate study at public and non-profit private 2- and 4-year Gateways-entitled and Early Childhood Access Consortium for Equity member institutions.
 For students attending community colleges and public universities, the scholarship will cover the applicant's total cost of attendance for an academic year (including summer) after other financial aid received.
-Students at participating non-profit private institutions may receive an amount no more than the cost of the most expensive program of study in the early childhood education field at an Illinois public college or university.
+Students at participating non-profit private institutions may receive an amount no more than the cost of the most expensive undergraduate program of study in the early childhood education field at an Illinois public college or university.
 Recipients of the scholarship are expected to continue or return to teaching or direct services in the early childhood care and education field in Illinois after they complete their program of study.
 The ECACE Program has been funded for the last three academic years (2021-22 through 2023-24) through federal coronavirus response dollars.
 It is hoped that the state legislature will consider some level of state funding for the scholarship for the 2024-25 academic year during its spring legislative session.
 When more information is available, updates will be posted to this page.

-- be a member of the incumbent workforce, currently working or having worked in the early childhood field (in either a licensed or license-exempt facility), including home-based child care (e.g., family, friend, neighbor), center-/community-based child care, Preschool for All school-based settings, and Head Start, that serves children from birth to age 5 and includes teachers, assistant teachers, directors, family child care providers and assistants.
+- be a member of the incumbent workforce, currently working or having worked in the early childhood field (in either a licensed or license-exempt facility), including home-based child care (e.g., family, friend, neighbor), center-/community-based child care, Preschool for All programs, school-based preschool settings, and Head Start programs, that serve children from birth to age 5.
+Acceptable positions include teachers, assistant teachers, directors, family child care providers and assistants.
 Applicants must provide documentation confirming their current membership in the Gateways to Opportunity® Registry.

 - A licensed facility is a child care program in a center or home (family child care) that is licensed by the Illinois Department of Children and Family Services (DCFS).
 Most programs that serve more than three children aged 0 – 12 in a center or home are required to be licensed.
 Public and private schools and programs in other settings may not be required to be licensed and are typically categorized as "license-exempt", if serving children aged three and older.